 When your mapping looks correct, you need to update your product feed.
 You do this by clicking on the three dots and clicking Update product feed.

-You are now ready to use your Open Graph feed in your campaigns and automation flows.
-Read here how to insert a product feed into your campaign.
+Now you’re ready to use your Open Graph feed in your campaigns and automation flows.
+Read here how to inserta product feed into your campaign.

 Step 4

-You are now ready to use your Open Graph feed in your campaigns and automation flows.
+Now you are ready to use your Open Graph feed in your campaigns and automation flows.

 To insert your articles into your campaigns, you need to use our advanced product feed:

-If the product feed should display the newest articles first, apply the following settings:
+If you want the product feed to show the newest articles first, you must set the settings below:

-Additionally, you need to add a search criterion by clicking the Add new search criterion button.
-Set the criterion using the following settings:
+In addition, you must add a search criterion using the Add new search criterion button.
+Here you set the search criterion according to these settings:

 Ready to use your Open Graph feed

-Once your Open Graph feed is correctly mapped and updated, your articles will automatically be available in Heyloyalty with the fields you have configured.
-This means you can easily insert dynamic article content into both campaigns and automations—without needing to update it manually each time.
+Once your Open Graph feed is correctly mapped and updated, your articles will automatically become available in Heyloyalty with the fields you have set up.
+This means you can easily insert dynamic article content in both campaigns and automations – without manual updates from time to time.

-Keep in mind that if you make changes to your Open Graph setup on your website, you may need to adjust your mapping in Heyloyalty and update the product feed again.
+Remember that if you change your Open Graph setup on your website, you may need to adjust your mapping in Heyloyalty and update the product feed again.

-With a correct setup, you save time and ensure that your content is always up to date and consistent across your communication.
+With the right setup, you’ll save time and ensure your content is always up-to-date and consistent across your communications.